 During the season we run a number of bowls drives when members compete against each other for a small (very small!) monetary prize in a social atmosphere and we play a few Friendly matches against other local clubs.
 We also run an annual ‘Whistlestop’ competition when 100 or more players come to the club to compete for a more substantial monetary prize.

-The day to day organisation of the club is run by a committee.
-The secretary is Ian Hankinson to whom any enquiries should be addressed:
+The day to day organisation of the club is run by the committee.

 Email: [email protected]